2018 People's Justice Party leadership election

 A leadership election was held by the People's Justice Party (PKR) in Malaysia in 2018 to elect a new leader.

 Anwar Ibrahim, who had been recently pardoned and released from his prison sentence following that year's general elections, was elected as party president uncontested, replacing his wife Wan Azizah Wan Ismail.
-The post for the deputy president was contested between Rafizi Ramli and Azmin Ali, and the party's supporters were separated into two camps, the Azmin camp and the Rafizi Camp.
-Azmin was elected as deputy president in a tightly-contested competition with Rafizi, but elections for the post was not without controversy, as there were instances of violence and alleged sabotages during the party's pollings.
+The post for the deputy president was contested between Rafizi Ramli and Azmin Ali, and with candidates running under the two respective camps.
+Azmin was elected as deputy president in a tightly contested competition with Rafizi.
+However, the election was marred by controversy, with allegations of violence and sabotage during the party's polling.